cheneeheng/cheneeheng.github.io/_pages/cmake.md

 \#TODO: INSERT A FIGURE

 ## What is CMake?
+- [CMake](https://cmake.org/) is a compiler toolkit that generates the required makefiles to compile C/C++/C#/Cuda (C-based programming languages) codes.
+- Makefile can be viewed as a form of configuration/setting file to tell the compiler how to compile a program from codes.
+- A compiler is a program that translates codes to machine instructions for the processing hardware, aka microprocessor/CPU.
-[CMake](https://cmake.org/) is a compiler toolkit that generates the required make files to compile C/C++/C#/Cuda (C-based programming languages) codes.
-It is cross-platform compatible, meaning it can generate the required make files for Windows/MacOS/Linux with the same cmake script known as `CMakeLists.txt`.
+- It is cross-platform compatible, meaning it can generate the required makefiles for Windows/MacOS/Linux with the same cmake script known as `CMakeLists.txt`.
+- It only looks for `CMakeLists.txt` !!!

 ## So how do I use CMake?
 ```